ash/raku-course/essentials/associatives/exercises/seen-before/solution/index.md

 {% include menu.html %}

-This task is a classical example of using a hash to keep track of items.
+This task is a classic example of using a hash to keep track of items.
 Before a loop, a hash `%seen` is created.
 Inside the loop, the entered `$word` serves a key of the hash.

 ## Code